The ARTM and its partners are launching a market test to assess the reliability and robustness of a new feature on the Chrono app.

 Testing: a win-win

 To thank you for your valued collaboration, for each phase in which you participate, you will have a chance to win a prize.
 You must complete the required activities and fill out at least two questionnaires at the end of the test phase to be eligible for the contest.
-Maximize your chances of winning by participating in all the test phases.

 Take part in the test